Jeroen-G/Hummingbird/docs/validators.md

-alt                 | All images must have an alt tag lang                | The HTML opening tag should have a valid lang attribute vp                  | There should be a viewport meta tag with width and initial-scale set
+alt                 | All images must have an alt tag lang                | The HTML opening tag should have a valid lang attribute vp                  | There should be a viewport meta tag with width and initial-scale set atxt                | Links should have a descriptive text

 If you have an idea for a new validator, be sure to open an issue!